guardian/support-service-lambdas/handlers/zuora-datalake-export/README.md

 Passing `null` to lambda will export changes since yesterday.

+## Debugging

+### How do we know when it fails?

+Cloudwatch Alert email is sent to SX mailing list.

-## How to trigger it manually?
+### How to retry the export manually?

-Pass date as string in the following format `"2019-01-20"` to export lambda.
+* To manually re-run the export, pass date as string in the following format `"2019-01-20"` to export lambda.
 This will export changes since 2019-01-19.

-## Is it safe to re-run the export?

-Yes, the export lambda is idempotent.
+* The export lambda is **idempotent**.
 As long as `incrementalTime` is kept the same in the body of AQuA request, it can be re-run safely.

-## How do we know when it fails?

-Cloudwatch Alert email is sent to SX mailing list.

-## How to debug failures?
+* Make sure to set the input date to lambda to the day on which the failure happened for the first time.
+For example, if the failure happened on 2019-01-19, but it was noticed for the first time a week later on 2019-01-26, then input should be `2019-01-19`.

 ### Job ID and File ID